-- Please describe any procedures your firm has, or would adopt, to assure the County that a conflict of interest b) would not exist for your firm in the future. - Warner Bros.
-Discovery, Inc. has adopted comprehensive conflict of interest guidelines and directives. - Include a resume or detailed description of the Proposer's professional qualifications, demonstrating extensive Α. experience in your profession.
+b) Please describe any procedures your firm has, or would adopt, to assure the County that a conflict of interest would not exist for your firm in the future.

+Warner Bros.
+Discovery, Inc. has adopted comprehensive conflict of interest guidelines and directives.

+A. Include a resume or detailed description of the Proposer's professional qualifications, demonstrating extensive experience in your profession.
 Any prior similar experiences, and the results of these experiences, must be identified.
-LinkedIn page of submitting person is attached.
-Rev. 3-2016 Page 3 of 6

 Have you previously uploaded the below information under in the Document Vault?
-YES [] NO [χ]
+YES [] NO [X]